jucrojasba/api-tickets/README.md

 | `id`      | `string` | **Required**. ticket to patch |

 #### Requieres
-body whit id of status :
+body with id of status :
 | Parameter | Type     |
 | :-------- | :------- |
 | `1`      | `available` |